juhele/opengeodata/Simulated_radiation_monitoring_data/readme.md

 ![Stromovka simulated airborne data](img/Stromovka_airborne.jpg?raw=true "Stromovka simulated airborne data")

+The data will be available in native IRIS instrument binary format - PEI file, but also in common CSV file and styled point layer in [OGC GeoPackage standard format](https://www.geopackage.org) which can be easily loaded in programs like [QGIS](https://qgis.org).

 ### Simulated walk monitoring "Stromovka" ###

 The data do not contain any values above normal radiation background - the range of the fictional measurement data is 0.101-0.174 microGy/h